CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

   - trcrn_depend/strata/etc defines dependency properties for tracers associated with the full array reference by nt\_ indexing
   - bio_index and bio_index_o is something else

+There are a few other tracer indexing arrays that may be needed.
+In **icepack_aggregate**, the arguments *trcr_depend*, *trcr_base*, *n_trcr_strata*, and *nt_strata* are passed into the interface, and they provide information on dependencies between tracers.
+This information needs to be initialized in the driving code.
+In the bgc implementation, there are arrays *bio_index* and *bio_index_o* which also need to be initialized in the driving code and passed to Icepack.